OVERVIEW OF ERECTILE DYSFUNCTION

 The surgery, when done by an expert with a lot of experience, is quite short.
-It is done in the hospital, and most physicians keep their patients in the hospital overnight, though the trend is starting to discharge them home the day of the surgery.
+It is done in the hospital.
+Most physicians keep their patients in the hospital overnight, though some discharge them home the day of the surgery.
 All of the pieces can be placed through one small incision, which is either in the scrotum, or right above the pubic bone, in the middle.
-None of the pieces are sticking out.
-(Otherwise, besides being embarrassing, they would get infected.)
+None of the pieces are visible.

 Advantages of a Penile Prosthesis

 The implant is well hidden.
 It is quick to pump up, offering spontaneity.
 The erection is quite good for most men, though some complain of shortening of the penis.
-Sensation is not changed, and a man can still get the same stimulation he got from relations when he got his erections by other means (either naturally or medically.)
+The sensation during intercourse will be exactly the same as it always had been.

 Disadvantages of a Penile Prosthesis

 Getting the prosthesis involves an operation.
 It is successful for most men.
 However the most common complications are infections and malfunctions.
-Because the prosthesis is a “foreign body” if it gets infected, it is virtually impossible to treat, without removing and replacing the prosthesis.
-A goopy layer of bacteria and its by-products surrounds the prosthesis and prevent antibiotics from getting in.
+The prosthesis is a “foreign body” and if it gets infected, it is virtually impossible to treat without removing and replacing the prosthesis.
+A ‘goopy’ layer of bacteria and its by-products surrounds the prosthesis and prevent antibiotics from getting in.
 A small percentage of implants malfunction over the years and need to be replaced.

 Who should get a Penile Prosthesis?